devopsforhumans/kumaone/README.md

   - [x] PING
 - [x] List all monitors. `groups` and `processes` also.
 - [x] Bulk `add` monitors from file(s)
-- [ ] Don't stop the program if one monitor process runs into error
-- [ ] Add debug logs for methods
 - [x] Bulk `delete` monitors from file(s)
 - [ ] Add Single monitor from `inline` dictionary data
 - [x] Delete Single Monitor by name